While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Model

 From a practical perspective, STBL demand is not elastic, at least short-term, even if it were in principle elastic longer-term.
 A significant portion of stablecoin supplies are locked in other applications, like lending protocols and lotteries.
 These applications promise (in some sense) value safety in over-collateralization, but don't guarantee liquidity to withdraw.
 Additionally, Ethereum transactions cannot be executed in parallel; during volatile times, transactions can be delayed due to congestion, causing timely trades (especially involving transfer to/from centralized exchanges) to fail.
 This occurs even if, in principle, there is liquidity in these markets.
 On the other hand, longer-term demand elasticity will naturally depend on the presence of good uncorrelated alternatives.\footnote{From another perspective, a strategic stablecoin holder would take into account expectations about speculator issuance and ability to maintain the price target and expectations about a global settlement.
 This is outside of our model as formulated.}

-We focus on the case of a single speculator, though we consider generalizations that accommodate many speculators in Section~\ref{sec:extensions}.
 The speculator has ETH locked in the system and decides the STBL supply, which represents a liability against its locked collateral.
 At the start of step $t$, there are $\mathcal L_{t-1}$ STBL coins in supply.
 The speculator holds $N_{t-1}$ ETH and chooses to change the STBL supply by $\Delta_t = \mathcal L_t - \mathcal L_{t-1}$.
-If $\Delta_t > 0$, the speculator sells new STBL on the market for ETH at the market clearing price $Z_t$, which is added to $N_t$.
+If $\Delta_t > 0$, the speculator sells new STBL on the market for ETH at the market clearing price $Z_t$.
+This increases the ETH position $N_t$.
 If $\Delta_t < 0$, the speculator buys STBL on the market, reducing $N_t$.
-The speculator's locked collateral is $\bar N_t$ and may or may not be equivalent to $N_t$.
-Informed by limitations of actual implementations, we develop a particular formulation for the process $(\bar N_t)$ based on $(N_t)$ in this section, though we discuss ways that this can be generalized in Section~\ref{sec:extensions}.\footnote{In principle, the speculator's decision could be extended to deciding $\bar N_t$ in addition to $L_t$.
-Note though that this would make most sense if the speculator's position is further extended to include multiple assets.} The speculator decides $\mathcal L_t$ by optimizing expected profitability in the next period based on expectations about ETH returns and the cost of collateral liquidation if the collateral factor is breached.
+We denote by $\bar N_t$ the speculator's locked collateral.
+Informed by limitations of actual implementations, we formalize the process $(\bar N_t)$ based on $(N_t)$.\footnote{In principle, the speculator's decision could be extended to deciding $\bar N_t$ in addition to $\Delta_t$.
+Note however that this would make most sense if the speculator's position is further extended to include multiple assets.} The speculator decides $\mathcal L_t$ by optimizing expected profitability in the next period based on expectations about ETH returns and the cost of collateral liquidation if the collateral factor is breached.